Fauré Le Page: Jean Le Page (1746–1834)

 During this period, a shooting gun for Louis Philippe II, Duke of Orléans (future Philippe Égalité) was presented to the Museum of the Porte de Hal in Brussels, and First Consul Bonaparte's sword was exhibited at the Château de Malmaison.
 The Musée de la Chasse et de la Nature in Paris also has several Le Page pieces, including two of Emperor Napoleon I's shooting guns belonging to a series made in 1775 for King Louis XVI and modified around 1806; a silex gun that had belonged to King Louis XVIII and a nécessaire box containing a pair of silex guns for children, a gift from King Charles X to the Duke of Bordeaux, future Count of Chambord.

-Le Page’s store was situated at number 13, Rue de Richelieu (which became number 950 Rue de la Loi during the period of the Revolution), near the Palais Royal which strategically placed it in the midst of the action in 1789 and 1830.
+Le Page's store was situated at number 13, Rue de Richelieu (which became number 950 Rue de la Loi during the period of the Revolution), near the Palais Royal which strategically placed it in the midst of the action in 1789 and 1830.
 It appears that the family played an active role in preparing for the Storming of the Bastille and in the Trois Glorieuses by distributing firearms to the people.

 Four out of his six children pursued a career in armoury.
 The eldest daughter, Justine, married Louis Perrin, arquebusier in Poitiers from 1813 to 1830 than in Paris, with bronze medals at the French Industrial Exposition of 1834, the Exposition of 1839 and the Exposition of 1844.
 He used Perrin Le Page as his signature.

-André Jean Thomas, the second child, became a arquebusier and settled down elsewhere at number 24 Rue de la Monnaie around 1823.
+André Jean Thomas, the second child, became an arquebusier and settled down elsewhere at number 24 Rue de la Monnaie around 1823.
 He used Le Page Fils as his signature.

 Jean André Prosper Henri Le Page, the fourth child, succeeded his father in 1822.
 Eléonore Méliade married the officer Louis Didier Fauré.